hpcdb/armful/src/dfanalyzer/rdi/README.md

 * Positional indexing algorithm

 ### PostgresRaw
-* Positional indexing algorithm based on the NoDB phylosophy
+* Positional indexing algorithm based on the NoDB philosophy

 ### FastBit and Optimized FastBit (known as OPTIMIZED_FASTBIT)
 * Bitmap indexing algorithms that use FastBit tool